 About Low-Latency HLS streams

 Wowza Streaming Engine generates Low-Latency HLS streams using the CMAF packetizer, cmafstreamingpacketizer.
-The packetizer creates the partial segments needed for LL-HLS.
-The LL-HLS streams use the fMP4 container format.
+The packetizer creates chunks that are used as the video and audio partial segments needed for LL-HLS.
+The LL-HLS streams use the fMP4 container format and are delivered to players over HTTP/2.

 To deliver LL-HLS streams from Wowza Streaming Engine you have to manually enable low latency CMAF packetization for live streaming, in the application, by editing the application's configuration in XML.